Last edit: April 13, 2017.

 Inventory management is limited by a grid, like in Deus Ex:

 You progress by equipping better items and advancing the story.
 This is not an RPG per se, so we don’t have to worry about leveling, XP, etc.

-You progress the story by hunting down bounties.
-Each bounty gives you a little story.
-Every time you die on the way to the bounty, you are rebuilt as an android at a save point.
+You progress the story by completing the dungeons.
+Each dungeon gives you a little story.
+Every time you die in a dungeon, or on the way to one, you are rebuilt as an android at a save point (in the central hub)?

 The maze (the “city”) is then regenerated around you (narrative explanation: you remember the world differently).

 The main attraction of this game is replayability.
 Often, when an episodic game comes out, everyone would buy the first episode, but not the second (unless it’s an extremely well-crafted, high-budget production everyone is crazy about).